 What is Karak Chai?

-If you are curious to know, what is Karak?
-It means strong, while chai means tea, so when you put them together, you get Karak Chai—a beloved strong milk tea enjoyed by many across the globe.
+If you are curious to know what karak tea actually means — karak means strong and chai means tea in both Urdu and Arabic — so karak chai is literally strong tea, and the name tells you exactly what to expect from the first sip.
 It’s a delectable hot beverage drink prepared with the combination of milk, and black tea leaves.
 Additional ingredients are just to enhance the flavor of tea.

 Why Is It So Popular?